Most Commonly Broken Texas Traffic Laws

 Not Wearing a Seat Belt

-Drivers are required by Texas law to wear a seat belt when they are operating their vehicles.
+Drivers are required by Texas law to wear a seatbelt when operating their vehicles.
 Drivers can face fines of up to $200 if they are pulled over and not wearing a seat belt.

 Driving Under the Influence

 Driving under the influence of alcohol or drugs is incredibly dangerous, and Texas prohibits people from driving with a blood alcohol concentration of .08 percent or higher.
-For commercial vehicles, drivers must not operate above .04% blood alcohol concentration.
+For commercial vehicles, drivers must not operate with a blood alcohol concentration above 0.04%.

 Driving Without a License